delving/x3ml/docs/x3ml-schema-mapping.md

 ## Conditions

 Whether or not the engine will continue to pursue the creation of a particular target element can depend on whether certain conditions are met.

-This is intended to allow mappings to be "activated" or not as rules, and the rules are often based on terminology usage in the source.
+This is intended to allow mappings to be "activated" like rules, which are often based on terminology usage in the source.

 The elements used will be *exists*, *equals*, *narrower*, *and*, *or*, and *not*, each enclosed in an **if** element.